 "Well, I don't think anyone's looking forward to that, but I'm willing to do that," Rivers said.
 "I've had a group that has been very loyal to me, and I think it would have been very easy for me to just run, and go somewhere else and chase something else.
 Who says that we still can't do that, with free agency and adding the right pieces while our Big Three are getting older?
 We have to add the right supporting cast to them, and in that transition, hopefully we can still chase what we want.
 But it would have been easier to do it the other way.
 I just don't think it's the right thing to do.
 Coaches talk about loyalty and team all the time and I just thought it was time to show it, and that's what I did."

-We can criticize Rivers for telling the media that he’d be “willing to” stick around for a rebuilding process before hedging, or we can take into account Doc’s patience in Ainge’s rebuilding process prior to the Big Three era.
+We can criticize Rivers for telling the press that he’d be “willing to” stick around for a rebuilding process before hedging, or we can take into account Doc’s patience in Ainge’s rebuilding process prior to the Big Three era.
 The man has already had to coach Ricky Davis.

 These are just whispers, though, and the team still has two weeks until the draft to figure out its course.
 Everyone in this racket knew that a month like this would pop up some day – Pierce when he signed that deal, KG when he took in a contract that went on past Paul’s, Doc when he signed a deal that went on longer than all of theirs, and Ainge throughout – and now it’s time for an uncomfortable ticking toward June 30.